Schema authoring guide

 parent

-- pick specific config items from other services to use in this one (see sharing config for more info)
+service - we can now share config items across services (see sharing config for more info)

 Service names